 Your bills for car insurance can seem like wasted money until you get into an accident.
 But, even if you've kept up with your payments, sometimes insurance won't cover an accident.
 In some cases, you will need an attorney who specializes in auto accidents to get a deal out of your insurance.
-There's no hard and fast rule about what insurance will and won't cover.
-Instead, your coverage will depend upon your specific insurance policy.
+There's no hard and fast rule about what insurance will and won't cover; instead, your coverage will depend upon your specific insurance policy.

 If you get into an accident with someone who doesn't have insurance, and you don't have uninsured motorist coverage, your insurance will not pay any of your costs.
 Insurance will cover the costs of any driver who drives your car and gets into an accident unless that person lives with you and isn't named on your policy.
 Spouses and children who get into accidents won't be covered if you don't have them listed as drivers.

 If they find anything you weren't honest about, they can use that as cause to deny the new claim and possibly cancel your policy.
-Some other issues that might lead to this are you giving misleading information about your finances, not adding a regular driver who lives with you to the policy, or not telling them you're driving a different car.
+Some other issues that might lead to this are you giving misleading information about your finances, not adding a regular driver who lives with you to the policy or not telling them you're driving a different car.

 If you're traveling in a foreign country, your car insurance is unlikely to cover any accidents.
-Car insurance companies frequently cover rentals -- even if you don't buy rental insurance -- but you could have to pay some hefty fees before the coverage applies.
+Car insurance companies frequently cover rentals – even if you don't buy rental insurance – but you could have to pay some hefty fees before the coverage applies.
 You also won't be covered for lost income.

 Most states require motorists to buy insurance that covers damages to another person, not to themselves.
 The drawback here is if that other party has a policy that just doesn't cover everything you need.
 Your insurance won't cover the difference unless you bought a special policy just for that purpose.

 Many insurance policies have clauses that deny coverage if you drive recklessly.
-Reckless in this context could cover everything from a DUI, using drugs while you're driving, or just falling asleep at the wheel.
+Reckless in this context could cover everything from getting a DUI, using drugs while you're driving, or just falling asleep at the wheel.